 Meet Adina

 Adina Belloli is an American mother of two living in London.
 She holds multiple degrees in psychology, psychotherapy, international healthcare, public policy, and economics (BA, MA, and MSc).
-As a grief specialist, child and adolescent psychotherapist and founder of the UK-registered international charity In-Visible, Adina has dedicated her life to empowering disadvantaged children and women worldwide.
+Adina is a co-founder of The Motherless Mothers, a UK-registered charity and online community.
+As a qualified child and adolescent psychotherapist, Adina has dedicated her life to empowering disadvantaged children and women worldwide.
 Her philanthropic efforts, featured on BBC, CNN, and more, have earned her recognition and awards.
-Adina is a Reiki master and youth mindfulness teacher with over 15 years of meditation, mindfulness, and yoga practice.
+Adina's clinical work has been published, contributing to advancements in child psychotherapy.
+She holds a professional postgraduate certification in working with women who have experienced maternal loss.
+In addition, Adina is a reiki master and youth mindfulness teacher with over 15 years of meditation, mindfulness, and yoga practice.
 She co-hosts the Motherhood Beyond Books podcast, bridging the gap between Western psychology and Eastern holistic health systems to provide a fresh, insightful approach to parenting.
-Adina's clinical work has been published, contributing to advancements in child psychotherapy.
-She has a special interest in motherless mothers as one herself and is working on a project exploring the impact of intergenerational mother loss and the complexities of strained mother-daughter relationships in motherhood.
-Adina is a graduate chartered member (GCM) of the British Psychological Society (GMBPsS) and an affiliate member of the UK Council for Psychotherapy (UKCP).
-In addition, Adina is a co-founder of The Motherless Mothers, an online community and platform.
+Adina has a special interest in motherless mothers, as she is one herself, and is working on a project exploring the impact of intergenerational mother loss and the complexities of strained mother-daughter relationships in motherhood.
+She is a graduate chartered member of the British Psychological Society (GMBPsS, GBC) and an affiliate member of the UK Council for Psychotherapy (UKCP).

 “Being seen, heard, and understood isn’t a want, it’s a fundamental need we all share as humans.
 Our deepest yearning is not just existence, but connection.
 In every corner of the globe, across cultures, languages, and backgrounds, we all share this deep-seated need for connection.
 It’s in the moments of feeling truly seen, heard, and understood that we find our sense of belonging in the world.”